 And then there are taxes.
 No matter your reason for selling, you have to give Uncle Sam his cut, says Tom O'Saben, director of tax content and government relations for the National Association of Tax Professionals.
 If you're selling through a major commerce platform, chances are the site will collect sales tax on your behalf, but you'll still need to pay self-employment tax, federal income taxes, as well as state and local income tax.
 "State laws are not consistent from state to state and region to region.
 You need to look and see what the rules are in your state."

 Without an employer to withhold the taxes on your behalf, you may need to pay estimated taxes throughout the year.
 And you must file an income tax return if you bring in $400 or more from self-employment.
-If you get paid through a third-party payment platform, you should receive a 1099-K form if the gross payments you receive exceeded $20,000 and you had more than 200 transactions in 2023.1 Whether or not that 1099-K shows the correct amount, it's your responsibility to report all of your income.
+If you get paid through a third-party payment platform, you should receive a 1099-K form if the gross payments you receive exceeded $5,000 in 2024 regardless of the number of transactions.
+The reporting threshold decreases to $2,500 in 2025.1 Whether or not that 1099-K shows the correct amount, it's your responsibility to report all of your income.
 Consult a tax advisor regarding your individual situation.

 It's also important to keep careful records of how much you pay for what you're selling—as well as all associated costs, such as postage, packaging, internet service, gas mileage to the post office, and supplies necessary to make an item sellable.
 Watson, for example, deducts the cost of paint stripper and paint from her gross sales.
 This is as much for tax purposes as it is to make sure you're actually profitable, adds Hoyt.